DHTMLX/docs-suite/docs/tree_collection/api/treecollection_getitems_method.md

 @signature: {'getItems(id: Id): T[];'}

 @params:
-- `id: string` - the ID of a control
+`id: string` - the ID of a control

+@returns:
+The child items of the control.

 @example:
 var items = toolbar.data.getItems("menu1");